ginkgobioworks/react-json-schema-form-builder/CONTRIBUTING.md

 ## Demo

-GitHub Pages runs off the `gh-pages` branch, which can only be pushed to by the Travis CI bot.
-After passing all of the tests on `main`, the CI pipeline will automatically push the files in `example/build` onto  the `gh-pages` branch, which will update the demo available on the static GitHub Pages site https://ginkgobioworks.github.io/react-json-schema-form-builder/
+The example app is available on the [GitHub Pages site](https://ginkgobioworks.github.io/react-json-schema-form-builder/).
+The demo is automatically updated when changes are merged to the `main` branch.

 ## Release

 The maintainers will release new versions to NPM as appropriate.
-The procedure that the maintainers will use to release is to update the changelog with the newest version, update the package.json version, and tag the main branch with the version number, upon which the travis-CI will run tests again before deploying to NPM automatically.
+The procedure that the maintainers will use to release is to update the changelog with the newest version, update the package.json version, and tag the main branch with the version number, upon which the CI pipeline will run tests again before deploying to NPM automatically.